Truck Accidents. Cleveland Truck Accident Attorneys

-- not taking at least 10 hours off after each shift; and
+- Not taking at least 10 hours off after each shift

 Trucking regulations are governed by the Department of Transportation’s (DOT) Federal Motor Carrier Safety Administration (FMCSA).
-Truck drivers frequently violate DOT regulations, generally because they’re compensated by the mile.
-When they fail to follow regulations, however, they can quickly become fatigued, which dulls their senses, reaction time, and driving ability, resulting in catastrophic consequences.
+Truck drivers frequently violate DOT regulations, generally because they’re paid by the miles they drive.
+When they fail to follow regulations, they can quickly become fatigued, which dulls their senses, reaction time, and driving ability, resulting in dangerous consequences.

-Establishing fault requires a lot of discovery, which means you need a lawyer who understands the complex nature of these cases and has the experience and resources needed to form a strong case.
+Establishing fault requires gathering a lot of information.
+This means you need an experienced lawyer who understands how complex these cases are and has the resources needed to form a strong case.

-After all, the driver, trucking company, and all the other parties that may be involved have expert legal teams working on their behalf; it just makes sense for you to take the same precautions to ensure your own rights are protected, especially considering the injuries that occur in a truck accident are likely to be severe.
+After all, the driver, trucking company, and all the other parties that may be involved have expert legal teams working on their behalf.
+It just makes sense for you to take the same precautions to ensure your rights are protected, especially considering the injuries that occur in a truck accident are likely to be severe.

 Proving that a driver or trucking company was at fault in your accident can be difficult, so having as much information as possible to support your claim is key to a successful personal injury lawsuit.

-A Cleveland truck accident lawyer can help you by:
+Our Cleveland truck accident attorneys can help you by:

 Birth Injury Verdict